Should my business master’s degree match my undergrad degree?

 Advice from graduates and students

 After completing an undergraduate degree in business management, UQ alumnus Margo Camus wasn’t sure which postgraduate program to enrol in.

-Rob Sutton, a UQ MBA student and Managing Director at Mirragin, is experiencing the value of the MBA as well.
+Rob Sutton, a UQ MBA student and Managing Director at Mirragin Consulting, is experiencing the value of the MBA as well.

 “I decided to study an MBA so that I could have a golden arrow that hit the first time rather than having to shoot multiple arrows,” Rob says.